sh-alo/pdsnd_github/README.md

 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
 ### aboutme
-I'am shahad ,computer science student
+I'am shahad ,computer science student start learn nanodegree before 3 months about SQL,puthon and git